go4tech-australia/intro-to-python-mgc-v2/README.md

 3.- Install the extension from the [VS Code marketplace](https://marketplace.visualstudio.com/items?itemName=ms-python.python)

 4.- Make sure the location of your Python interpreter is included in your **PATH** environment variable.
-You can check this by running **path** at the command prompt.
+You can check this by running **path** at the command prompt (you should see this folder included in the path _C:\Program Files (x86)\Python36-32_).
 If the Python interpreter's folder is not included:

 4.1.- Open Windows Settings, search for "environment"